abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 ## Orange OAuth

 Orange's OAuth is supported for authentication.
-This API is based on OpenID Connect, which combines end-user authentication with OAuth2 authorisation.
+This API is based on OpenID Connect, which combines end-user authentication with OAuth 2.0 authorization.

 ### Orange Application
-Create your Orange Application and set credentials for Orange Authentification API in the section
+Create your Orange Application and set credentials for the Orange authentication API:

 ```json
  'orange': {